nathanstitt/pdfium-ruby/README.md

 It currently has only very rudimantary PDF editing capabilities.

-RDoc documentation is also available and the test directory has examples of usage.
+[API Documentation](http://www.rubydoc.info/gems/pdfium/) is also available and the test directory has examples of usage.

+## Installing

+The gem requires both the PDFium and freeimage libraries.

+An [Ubuntu PPA](https://launchpad.net/~nathan-stitt/+archive/ubuntu/pdfium) is available for PDFium.

+Freeimage should be installable via system packages.

 ## In memory render and extraction